navesadeh/full-cache/README.md

 > **Zero-effort caching.
 Maximum performance.
 Universal compatibility.**

-CoreCache is a modular, framework-agnostic client-side caching engine that transparently intercepts all `fetch` requests, reduces redundant network calls, and syncs data across tabs – all powered by a background `ServiceWorker`.
+FullCache is a modular, framework-agnostic client-side caching engine that transparently intercepts all `fetch` requests, reduces redundant network calls, and syncs data across tabs – all powered by a background `ServiceWorker`.

-## 🔍 What Makes CoreCache Different?
+## 🔍 What Makes FullCache Different?

 - Works entirely from the browser – no code changes in API clients
 - Doesn’t _guess_ freshness – it knows it